The Employment Law Review: Brazil

 Brazilian law does not require the execution of a written employment contract but most companies and employees follow this practice.

 Employment contracts in Brazil are usually executed for an indefinite term.
 Contracts executed for a fixed term are limited to two years.
-To be valid, contracts for a fixed term must be executed only for services whose nature or temporary measure justifies a definite term, or for temporary business activities.
+To be valid, contracts for a fixed term must be executed only for services whose nature or temporary nature justifies a definite term, or for temporary business activities.

 The principal employment rights are the following: